Niall Garbh O'Donnell: Arrival of Henry Docwra

 In May 1600, royal commander Henry Docwra established an English garrison in Derry.
 The government believed that the divisions within the major Irish clans could be exploited in order to win Gaelic support for the Crown.
 The prospects of Docwra's mission counted on luring disaffected confederates.
 Niall had already made overtures to the government, and Docwra had instructions to win him over.
 They began secretly communicating.
 By August, Niall had sent through his list of demands, the principal of which was to rule Tyrconnell like his grandfather Calvagh.
 Docwra promised to obtain Niall a royal grant of Tyrconnell if he served against his cousin.

 In September, Hugh Roe left Ulster for a raid in Thomond, entrusting Niall to besiege Derry.
 (Note: Hugh Roe had previously entrusted Niall to besiege Derry in June 1600, when he left Ulster to plunder south Connacht and north Munster.)
-Whilst Hugh Roe was in Ballymote, Niall and his followers murdered Niall's uncle Neachtan in a drunken rage.
+While Hugh Roe was in Ballymote, Niall and his followers murdered Niall's uncle Neachtan in a drunken rage.
 Neachtan was "a man of great authority with [Hugh Roe] and all his country".
 Fearing Hugh Roe's revenge, Niall—alongside his three brothers and about 100 soldiers—quickly defected to the English.
 They joined Docwra on 3 October.
 Hugh Roe's supporters were aware of Niall's communication with Docwra, which forced Niall into leaving for Derry before he was fully ready.
 He brought over 200 men with him to Docwra, but would have brought more if not for the shortness of time.
 His brothers Hugh Boy, Conn Oge and Donal defected with him.

 Niall was one of many disgruntled Gaelic Irish noblemen who defected on Docwra's promises, including Arthur O'Neill, Sean O'Doherty and Cahir O'Doherty.